pbstrein/docs/content/docs/reference/pkg/gcp/compute/instancetemplate.md

             <td class="align-top">{{% md %}}
  (Optional)
 The name of the instance template.
-If you leave this blank, this provider will auto-generate a unique name.
+If you leave this blank, the provider will auto-generate a unique name.
  {{% /md %}}